 MORE: Check out our choices for Best Arc'teryx Ski Jackets: https://outdoorcrunch.com/best-arcteryx-jacket-for-skiing/

 The Allium's "regular" fit means it's loose enough to wear over baselayers but not so baggy that it will bunch up under your shell.
-And while the Allium does indeed fit fine under my Arc'teryx Sabre SV and my Patagonia StormShift, for example, it's noticeably roomier than other Arc'teryx insulated midlayers in my closet - including the standard weight Atom and Proton hoodies.
-I'm reliably a size medium in every major outdoor brand, including Arc'teryx, and I was surprised at how much looser the Allium fit than all my other midlayers.
+And while the Allium does indeed fit fine under my Patagonia StormShift shell, it's noticeably roomier than other Arc'teryx insulated midlayers in my closer - including the standard weight Atom and Proton hoodies.
+I'm reliably a size medium in every major brand, including Arc'teryx, and I was surprised at how big the Allium fit.
 I even double-checked the label to make sure I hadn't accidentally picked up a size large.

-By the way, one of our favorite tools for doing an initial sort through Arc'teryx's extensive apparel collection is the Arc'teryx jacket finder: https://arcteryx.com/us/en/shop/jacket-finder
+By the way, one of our favorite tools for doing an initial sort through Arc'teryx's extensive jacket collection is the Arc'teryx jacket finder: https://arcteryx.com/us/en/shop/jacket-finder

 Warmth / Insulation